-- RoundPoint Mortgage Servicing Corp. and affiliates in litigation in the Delaware Court of Chancery regarding its counterparty’s claim that it was not required to close a merger transaction
+- RoundPoint Mortgage Servicing Corp. and affiliates in an expediated trial in the Delaware Court of Chancery regarding its counterparty’s refusal to close a merger transaction

 - The independent directors of Kenneth Cole Productions in the successful defense, including at the New York Court of Appeals, of class actions alleging breaches of fiduciary duties under New York law, arising from the transaction in which the company was taken private

 - BW Group Limited in defeating motions for a preliminary injunction in New York and in the High Court of the Republic of the Marshall Islands relating to BW’s transaction with DHT Holdings and successfully defending BW’s right to acquire up to 45% of DHT

 - The Yucaipa Companies and its affiliates and senior officers in obtaining the dismissal of a putative class action in the Delaware Court of Chancery alleging breaches of fiduciary duties in connection with the merger of Morgans Hotel Group with SBE Entertainment Group

 - The independent directors of Rouse Properties in obtaining the dismissal of a putative class action in the Delaware Court of Chancery alleging breaches of fiduciary duties in connection with Rouse’s acquisition by Brookfield Properties

 - Santander Securities and its affiliates in obtaining the dismissal (and precedential First Circuit affirmance) of a putative class action brought in the District of Puerto Rico and arising from the Puerto Rico fiscal crisis